Guaranteed recovery of quantum processes from few measurements: Results

 This performance guarantee is also valid for the constrained trace norm minimization \eqref{eq:CTrNormRec} if one replaces $\| e \|_{\ell_2}$ by the optimization parameter $\eta$, provided that $\eta \geq \| e \|_{\ell_2}$

 Once more, the constants $C$, $\lambda$, and $\tilde c$ again only depend on each other. \end{theorem}

+The model mismatch is quantified by the trace norm of the Choi matrix.
+This is a relatively simple error measure that upper bounds the operationally relevant diamond norm.

-This statement summarizes two results -- Theorems~\ref{thm:TrNorm} and~\ref{thm:CPTfit} below -- that are slightly more general: they allow for quantifying the reconstruction error~\eqref{eq:FitError} and~ by any Schatten-$p$ norm with $p \in [1,2]$.
+Theorem~\ref{thm:robustness} summarizes two results -- Theorems~\ref{thm:TrNorm} and~\ref{thm:CPTfit} below -- that are slightly more general: they allow for quantifying the reconstruction error~\eqref{eq:FitError} and~ by any Schatten-$p$ norm with $p \in [1,2]$.
 Moreover, the noise strength may be characterized by any $\ell_q$-norm: $\eta~\geq~\|e\|_{\ell_q}$.

+Naturally, one would expect the statements of the recovery guarantees from Theorem~\ref{thm:robustness} to be invariant under i) a simultaneous rescaling of the noise strength $\eta$ and the measured observables and ii) under adding a multiple of the identity operator to the observables and shifting the measurement data accordingly.
+The following corollary makes that expectation precise.

 \begin{corollary}[Normalization of the measurements] Similar statements as in Theorems~\ref{thm:dNormStability} and \ref{thm:robustness} hold also in the case of 4-generic measurements, provided that $\eta$ is replaced by $\eta /\snorm{A_0}$ and $\TwoNorm{A_0}$ is replaced by the $2$-norm of the traceless part of $A_0$. \end{corollary}